Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 Permissions determine what a developer-licensed user can do in your dbt Cloud account.
 By default, members of the `Owner` and `Member` groups have full access to all areas and features.
 When you want to restrict access to features, assign users to groups with stricter permission sets.
 Keep in mind that if a user belongs to multiple groups, the most permissive group will take precedence.

-The permissions available depends on whether you're on an [Enterprise, Enterprise plus](/docs/cloud/manage-access/enterprise-permissions), or [self-service Starter](/docs/cloud/manage-access/self-service-permissions) plan.
+The permissions available depends on whether you're on an [Enterprise, Enterprise+](/docs/cloud/manage-access/enterprise-permissions), or [self-service Starter](/docs/cloud/manage-access/self-service-permissions) plan.
 Developer accounts only have a single user, so permissions aren't applicable.

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/assign-group-permissions.png" width="60%" title="Example permissions dropdown while editing an existing group." />